 Where?
 Maltilda Café Cantina – Calle de Almaden, 15 (metro Estación del Arte)

 3. Cocido Madrileño

 Probably the most representative of the food unique to Madrid.
 The special thing is how it’s served.
-This dish is eaten in three courses, known as tres vuelcos.
+You eat this dish in three courses, the tres vuelcos.
 The first course is the rich broth served with noodles.
 After everyone has finished this, the second course is the potatoes and other vegetables along with the star: the chickpeas.
 The best is saved for last, during which course the meat is served.
 Typical to Spanish cuisine, this meal is to be shared with friends and family in a warm and social atmosphere.

 Where?
 Restaurante La Bola – Calle de la Bola, 5 (metro Santo Domingo)

 Ernest Hemingway loved that while in Madrid.
 Cochinillo asado, or whole roasted suckling pig, is a meal for which you either go big or go home.
 What makes this dish so distinctive is the presentation.
 The whole pig is brought to the table which means juicy and tender meat is waiting for you underneath the crackling skin.
 Enjoy this dish at one of the oldest restaurants in the world (founded in 1725!), El Sobrino de Botín.

 Where?
 El Sobrino de Botín – Calle de Cuchilleros, 17 (Metro La Latina o Metro Sol)

 5. Pulpo a la Gallega